mika-alaoutinen/kiskotaan-backend/readme.md

 `org.jboss.resteasy.reactive.ResponseStatus` annotation does nothing.
 It should be possible to set the status code of a response using the annotation, but in reality the annotation does nothing.
 The workaround is to wrap responses in `Response` or `RestResponse` and set headers that way.
 Unfortunately OpenAPI code generation does not support RestResponse.

 # TODO
+- Probably have to get rid of `Courses-hole_state` topic?
+  - Instead of sending events regarding holes, simply always send full course events?
+- Add `CourseSummary.avsc` to Courses service.
+  - A course summary contains course name, hole count and course par.
+  - Try reading emitted course events from Kafka and map them to a new `Courses-course_summary` topic?
+- Play around with GraphQL in Queries service streams.
+  - It should be possible to dynamically create summarized or full views using GraphQL's `@Source` feature.
+  - For example, display course hole count or a list of holes based on what the client requests.
 - Implement `Queries service`.
   - Use Kafka Streams to query the state of different domain entities.
   - MongoDB won't be needed anymore.